jo-tools/app-appearance/README.md

 ### Windows
 DarkMode on Windows is... not that good - at least not for Win32 Apps/Controls, which is what Xojo is currently using.
 For that reason it is best practice to explizitly allow the user to ```Opt-in``` for DarkMode support of your application.
 Many Windows users love to have their system setting to have dark appearance in apps, but might dislike that in Win32-apps.
 Starting with Xojo 2021r3, Xojo supports DarkMode for ```TargetWindows```.
 This example project shows how to allow the users to ```Opt-in``` for DarkMode support, because Xojo by default always uses the system settings.
-*Note: Unlike macOS, you can never have the application show in DarkMode on if Windows app appearance setting is 'Light Mode'.*
+*Note: Unlike macOS, you can never have the application show in DarkMode on Windows if 'app appearance setting' is 'Light Mode'.*

 ### ScreenShots
 macOS in DarkMode, but application in ```Always Light```